Breastfeeding Support

 Need help with breastfeeding?

-I have specific training in lactation support, and, by nature, I am nurturing and calm.
-Having someone by your side who has breastfed her own children and who is trained to assist you is invaluable.
+As a Certified Lactation Counselor, I have specific training in lactation support for newborns and infants with breastfeeding challenges.
+Having someone by your side who is nurturing, calm, and trained in breastfeeding support to assist you is invaluable.

 My breastfeeding support services are customized to your unique needs.
 I can help you with:

-I provide breastfeeding consults at your home and am available by phone.
+I provide breastfeeding consults at your home in the Santa Barbara, Ventura and Ojai region of California, and am also available for breastfeeding support by phone.
 My initial phone consult is free.

 I offer a special 2 hour in-home consultation package for $175.
 This includes follow-up phone, email and text support.
 Hourly rate is $95.